Why is the media important?

 A good photo can make or break a story.

 - Top Tips for Photography: an introduction to best practice when taking photographs

 - If you would like further advice on photography please contact the Communications Department.

 Please be careful about sourcing images to use in your story.
 If someone has taken a photograph, then ensure you have their explicit consent before you use it.
 If the image is coming from a professional photographer, you may need a license to use the image.
 Please check directly with the photographer.

 If you look for any images online, be very careful: just because an image appears on a website doesn't mean anyone can use it.
 You can purchase stock photos from websites such as iStock, or find royalty-free images on Unsplash and Pixabay.
 You can typically use images that are under Creative Commons licenses, but check what the rules are around image use and attribution in this case.

-Website style guide
+Website policy and style guide

 If you require further advice then please get in touch with our team.